babinik/Cactus/README.md

 	mkdir cactus-test
 	cd cactus-test

-	//copy cactus.xml and cactus-tool.jar in cactus-test folder java -jar cactus-tool.jar -c PATH_TO_CACTUS_CONFIG_FOLDER
+copy cactus.xml and cactus-tool.jar in cactus-test folder

+	java -jar cactus-tool.jar -c PATH_TO_CACTUS_CONFIG_FOLDER

 will be gotten all files and created two output needles.

-*&lt;file&gt;* tag accepts URLs, folder paths and file names.
+`file` tag accepts URLs, folder paths and file names.

-All folders should be relative from the folder BASE folder (-c).
+All folders should be relative from the folder BASE folder (`-c`).
 For example we have the following folders structure:

 	|-root